DAnikeyev/DKey.Algorithms/README.md

  - The Solver constructor should contain the **types** of parameters that are going to be parsed and delivered in arguments of the **Solve()** method
  - The **Solve()** method should contain the solution logic and use **output.Append()** or **output.AddL()** to append the result to StringBuilder that will print output at the end of the program
  - Swap the Solver class in program.cs to run your solver
- - Use **MultiSolver** if the problem input starts with number of test cases followed by multiple test cases.
+ - Use the **MultiSolver** instead, if the problem input starts with number of test cases followed by multiple test cases.

-## DKey.Codeforces.SubmissionBuilder
+## DKey.ContestSubmissionBuilder
-DKey.Codeforces.SubmissionBuilder is an application to build a single file submission for Codeforces problems.
+DKey.ContestSubmissionBuilder is an application to build a single file submission for Codeforces problems.
 It takes the EntryPoint of your solution (supposedly **program.cs** located in DKey.Codeforces) as root and builds a single file submission combining the subtree of dependencies.
 Traverse through tree of dependencies is not perfect.
 To use application correctly, please, follow **these rules**